Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-07-28-Fifth-Module-Post.md

 So, to compromise between sensitivity and specificity, 0.84 is the best threshold in this example.

-### 2.5 Unit 7: Exercise: Plot any 2 of iris original variables and then plot the scaled variables.
+### 2.5 Unit 7: Exercise: Plot any 2 of iris original variables and then plot the scaled variables
 Exercise: Plot any 2 of iris original variables and then plot the scaled variables.

 ![Boxplot of income](https://raw.githubusercontent.com/Velim73285-Star/Velim73285-Star.GitHub.io/main/assets/images/banners/Scaled_Variables.PNG)